johnsh16/PacManFidget/README.md

 # pacmen
-Factory for making pacmen
-You are given a starter.html code.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-You also need to make each pacman bounce off any wall it hits.
-Start by getting at least one pacman positioned and viewable.
+## This exercise was created as a part of the MIT x-Pro Full Stack coding certificate course, and modified on my own to include new features.
+## The original project was just to create a PacMan factory that would add PacMen to the DOM and have them bounce off the walls.
+## In addition to this functionality, I have been experimenting.
+I added a gravity toggle, which applies a gravity to the PacMen present.
+I added a way to track the velocity of each PacMan, and each direction key speeds up the PacMen in the given direction.
+The 'Freeze' button sets the velocity of all the PacMen to 0.
+## I enjoyed exploring the connection of key-press events to the DOM and digging in further to interlocking functions and increasingly delightful screen animations and events.

 <img src="PacMan1.png">